artberri/diod/README.md

 ### Basic usage

 All the registered services must be decorated because [this is the only way to make type metadata available at runtime](https://www.typescriptlang.org/tsconfig#emitDecoratorMetadata) in Typescript.
-DIOD provides the `@Service()` decorator for ease of usage, but you can [create your own decorator](./docs/custom-decorator.md) to avoid coupling your inner arquitecture layers with DIOD.
+DIOD provides the `@Service()` decorator for ease of usage, but you can [create your own decorator](./docs/custom-decorator.md) to avoid coupling your inner architecture layers with DIOD.

 Imagine that you want to have a class like this: